asodeke/massagewebsite/README.md

 ### Prerequisites

-Have a local text editor e.g. Atom
+Have a local text editor e.g. Atom.
 Setup a local HTTP server.
 If you don't have one setup or don't know how follow this link ("https://developer.mozilla.org/en-US/docs/Learn/Common_questions/set_up_a_local_testing_server")

 ## Authors